ibm-cloud-docs/ssh-keys/how-do-i-make-my-ssh-server-only-listen-private-network.md

 # nano /etc/ssh/sshd_config
 ```

 2. Locate the line containing `ListenAddress 0.0.0.0`.
 If it begins with a '#' character, remove this character.
 Set the IP address to the IP you would like it to listen on.
-You can find your internal IP address by selecting *Hardware* from the {{site.data.keyword.slportal_full}}.
+You can find your internal IP address by selecting *Hardware* from the {{site.data.keyword.cloud}} console.
 3. After you make the change, restart the SSH service:
 ```
 # service sshd restart